 Whether you’ve supported a depression sufferer for a long period of time or your journey is just beginning, it’s important to recognize how much of a toll the process can take on you.
 Offering round-the-clock support or being the first person on speed dial can quickly exhaust your mental and emotional energy.

 That’s why it’s essential to take care of yourself, too.
-After all, you don’t want to burn out and lose your ability to offer necessary support.
-Treat yourself to a rejuvenating massage, set aside time to meditate, or talk with an unbiased advisor via a psychic hotline.
-Remember that when you take time for yourself, you aren’t being selfish.
+After all, you don’t want to burn out and lose your ability to offer support.
+Treat yourself to a rejuvenating massage, set aside time to meditate, or talk with an unbiased advisor such as a trusted psychic.
+Remember that self-care isn't being selfish.
 You’re simply replenishing your reserves so you have more love and care to offer in the future.